mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 nix run gitlab:mtlynch/fuzz-xpdf
 ```

 The command should work on any Linux system with Nix installed, and maybe MacOS, too.
+It should cause your system to spend a few minutes building and then start a terminal UI that looks like this:

+TODO

 Here's everything that happens when you run the command above: